RandomPrototypes/RPMixedRealityCapture/README.md

 The quest streaming code in libQuestMR is based on the official [OBS plugin for Quest 2](https://github.com/facebookincubator/obs-plugins).
 I also got some inspiration from [RealityMixer](https://github.com/fabio914/RealityMixer)

+# Thanks to :

+HappyPlaceTraveler (@happyplacetrvlr) for beta-testing the application (especially for the MacOS port)